sesh/feeder/README.md

 - `FEED_HOMEPAGE_URL` is the homepage of your feed, this is optional.
 - `FEED_ICON` is a url to an icon that feed readers might use for your feed.
 Very optional.
 - `FEED_VERSION` defaults to "1.1" and represents the JSON Feed version.
+- `FEED_MAX_ITEMS` limits the number of items to output in the feed.
+Default is 100.

 Once you've updated your `settings.py` and created your `FEED_FUNCTION` you can generate your feed by running: